 “Don’t give him that much money,” Sid said again.
 “What’s he doin’ for his money besides looking like a scared rabbit?”

 Durk thought about why he ran like a scared rabbit.
 First of all, because he could.
 Second, because he liked the feeling of being faster than anyone else.
 It had gotten him out of lots of jams.
 More than once older guys had told him they’d be waiting for him after school to teach him a lesson about something or other.

 That was last year when Charlie was still in school.
 He’d graduated or maybe he quit.
-Durk was sure.
+Durk wasn’t sure.
 He did know that Charlie was already 21.

 He looked at his watch, 9:30.
 Durk’s sisters would be pushing their dad home from church in his wheelchair.
-Every Sunday night, they always went to youth group and took their dad to the adult service.
+Every Sunday night they went to youth group and took their dad to the adult service.
 Sometimes Durk went, too.
-He liked youth group because they always played basketball afterwards.
-Durk wasn’t tall but he was quick and he could shoot pretty well.
+He liked youth group because they played basketball afterwards.
+Durk wasn’t tall, but he was quick and he could shoot pretty well.

 “When are they comin’?”

 “Should be anytime.
 Let’s go back behind the dumpster.
-We have a view of the street from there so we can see them but they won’t be able to see us.
+We’ll have a view of the street from there so we can see them, but they won’t be able to see us.
 You loaded, Sid?”

 Why would their guns would be loaded if they weren’t going to shoot?